II. Indications

 - Injection while inserting needle (hydrodissection) identifies the needle tip location on Ultrasound

-- Injection depth should be between Latissimus Dorsi Muscle and Serratus Anterior Muscle
+- Injection depth is typically taught to be between Latissimus Dorsi Muscle and Serratus Anterior Muscle

 - Ultrasound Guided Serratus Anterior Blocks (Stat Pearls)